Clear House Accountants Clear House Accountants

 • Recovering the costs arising due to the violation (or alleged violation) of the lease

 Landlords have to ensure that they issue correct and reasonable demands of administration charges to their leaseholders.
 They must submit a summary that sets out the rights and responsibilities of the leaseholders regarding administration charges with the demand.
-The leaseholders will not be liable to the administration charges if their landlords do not provide this summary.
+The leaseholders will not be liable for the administration charges if their landlords do not provide this summary.
 They are only liable to pay when the demand has been issued along with the summary.

 Landlords might charge you if they want to recover legal costs incurred because of legal action taken by the tribunal.
 Such legal costs may arise due to the following reasons: